-University facilities and landscaping are maintained to minimize hazardous conditions.
+University facilities and landscaping are designed and maintained to minimize hazardous conditions.
 Parking lots and pathways are illuminated with lighting.
-In addition, Lighting Reports are compiled monthly by the Department of Public Safety and forwarded to the Office of Facilities Management for appropriate action.
-Additional security concerns such as malfunctioning door locks or other physical conditions are reported and addressed in a timely manner to enhance the security and safety of the campus community.
+The Office of Physical Security and Life Safety Systems is responsible for inspecting University facilities and grounds for physical hazards, defective lighting, and malfunctioning locks and doors.
+The Office of Physical Security and Life Safety Systems works closely with Facilities Management and the Wildcard Office to ensure that deficiencies are promptly addressed.
 Members of the University community can assist in these efforts by reporting hazard issues or concerns to the Department of Public Safety or to the Office of Facilities Management.